 Regulatory Process

 We filed the Minnesota Route Permit application with the Minnesota Public Utilities Commission (MN PUC) in October 2024.
-The MN PUC review of our application is ongoing, and the MN PUC will provide future opportunities for additional feedback through public hearings and comment periods.
-We expect the MN PUC to make a final decision in mid-2026.
+The MN PUC review of our application is ongoing, and we expect a final decision from the MN PUC in mid-2026.

 Minnesota regulatory process